Blosc/blogsite/posts/blosc-metalayers/index.rst

 However, if we were to update the meta information with a "giraffe", the metalayer would need to be resized and therefore we would have to rewrite the 10GB of data plus the trailer.
-This would obviously be very inefficient and hence, not supported.
+This would obviously be very inefficient and hence, not allowed:

 .. figure:: /images/metalayers/metalayers.png